Next Page: Multimeters

 All digital meters contain a battery to power the display so they use virtually no power from the circuit under test.
 This means that digital voltmeters have a very high resistance (usually called input impedance) of at least 1M (often 10M) and they are very unlikely to affect the circuit under test.

-For general use digital meters are the best type.
 They are easy to read, they may be connected in reverse and they are unlikely to affect the circuit under test.

 It is important to connect meters the correct way round: